CS208 Logic & Algorithms

 Please enter your name and registration number:

-Question 1 : Proofs about Paths (6 marks)
+Question 1 : Proofs about Edges in Graphs (6 marks)

 The following questions all use the rules for “for all” and “exists”, as well as the rules for the propositional connectives.